 More Info... by email

-The footage which Thomas shot became an immense hit after the First World War, much to the vocally expressed dismay of T. E. Lawrence, who stated repeatedly that he wanted to be remembered as an ordinary man, not a war hero.
+The footage which Thomas shot became an immense hit after World War I, much to the vocally expressed dismay of Lawrence, who stated repeatedly he wanted to be remembered as an ordinary man, not a war hero.
 After the war, Lawrence continued to work for the foreign service, published a book in 1927 called The Seven Pillars of Wisdom, discussing his experiences in the war.
 The book continues to be widely printed and read, feeding the Lawrence of Arabia mystique.